pvdz/preval/tests/cases/normalize/expressions/assignments/for_let/auto_ident_opt_extended.md

 ## Todos triggered

-- (todo) can we support this const aliasing blocking statement?
-WhileStatement
 - (todo) do we want to support ObjectExpression as expression statement in free loops?
 - (todo) regular property access of an ident feels tricky;